corriedotdev/corriedotdev.github.io/_posts/2020-07-19-HDL-STR-LRDP.md

 [5]:https://www.pe0sat.vgnet.nl/sdr/sdr-software/sdrsharp/
 [6]: http://www.stoff.pl/

-## First attempt
+## Further Attempts

-I have rendered a short compilation that I will link here once its complete of the first attempts.
-I was recording to document it as it is a really exciting topic, but to also fall back on if there are configuration issues.
-Below are some examples of the issues I ran into.
+I have rendered a short compilation video that I will link here once its complete of the first attempts.
+I was recording to document the process as it is a really exciting topic, but to also fall back on if there are configuration issues.
+In short there were a lot.
+Below are the resolutions completed to receive a signal, albeit weak I think if I can place the v-pole antenna in a better location with better sky coverage it should work as expected.

+An image below is an example of the signal I received.
+As you can see, there is a lot of noise, but clear indication its from a satellite.

 - Correct IQ should be set.
-Test on FM first
+- Test on FM first
-Coax cable too tight around sdr
+- Coax cable too tight around sdr
-Windows Direct Sound Virtual Cable
+- Windows Direct Sound Virtual Cable

-## Third
-multiplier set to 40
+- multiplier needed to be set to 40

+{% include gallery.html  gallery=1 %}

+## Next Steps

+Receiving a signal was ambitious in my mind, due to the location of my hardware in a busy city it did seem unlikely that I would get an image without so much noise.
+Proof of concept and configuring everything else however seemed to be a success and look forward to taking it out to the Scottish highlands and getting a better direct signal as it passed from south to north or vise versa.
+Currently im only getting 90 degrees of signal as it passes over head due to the antenna being mounted facing North on a wall of a tall apartment complex.

 ## Further Reading
 * [Hacking Radio](https://www.youtube.com/watch?v=1RipwqJG50c)